 c.
 News & Information Apps

 2021 was a year when everybody had one eye on the news.
-Naturally, most people choose to have a news app on their phone to check from time to time.
+Naturally, most people choose to have a news app on their phones to check from time to time.

 In the context of the pandemic, many mobile app developers worked on an alert app to help people determine if they were at risk or not.
 In the future, this type of app might become even more popular.

 4. Trending mobile app ideas in 2023

 Looking at any app store, you might feel that all good app ideas are already developed.
 However, there are so many concepts left unexplored and so many mobile apps that could be improved.
 Let’s go together through some of these.